reepy/30-days-of-python/readme.md

 ### Installing Python

 To run a python script you need to install python.
-Let's [download](https://www.python.org/) python.
+Let's [download python](https://www.python.org/).
-If your are a windows user.
+If you are a windows user.
 Click the button encircled in red.

 [![installing on Windows](./images/installing_on_windows.png)](https://www.python.org/)